nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 the browse image are plotted in the `REPORT.pdf`.
 Each plot details the coordinates, colorbar, and more.

-Example GCOV Browse Image (reduced size), from ALOS-1 derived data:
+Example GCOV Browse Image (reduced size), generated from ALOS/PALSAR data:

 ![Example GCOV Browse Image](images/BROWSE_GCOV_small.png)